BrieYRen/RoomOfOneself/README.md

 - Currently working on the outline of the story.

-## Credit:
+## Credits:

-**Brie Y R** : Programming, Level Design, Narrative Design
+**Brie YR** : Programming, Level Design, Narrative Design
 **Sybil** : Music Composing, Sound Design, Narrative Design

 ## Third-Party Notices:

-Please be aware that all the art assets under 'RoomOfOneself/Assets/Art/AssetPackages/' file are third-party assets used under Unity EULA license (According to its rules, if you are going to use them as well, you'll need to buy yourself a seat at Unity Asset Store).
+Please be aware that all the art assets under 'RoomOfOneself/Assets/Art/AssetPackages/' are third-party assets used under Unity EULA license (According to its rules, if you are going to use them as well, you'll need to buy yourself a seat at Unity Asset Store).